-· OFF: deactivated

-ON: activated

-• US: Start=Last Sunday of March - End=Last Sunday of October

-• EU: Start=2nd Sunday of March - End=1st Sunday of November
+- OFF: deactivated - ON: activated - US: Start=Last Sunday of March End=Last Sunday of October - EU: Start=2nd Sunday of March End=1st Sunday of November

-• If the NTP-enabled box is not ticked, you can set the date and time of the MCX15/20B2 manually.
+If the NTP enabled box is not ticked, you can set the date and time of the MCX15/20B2 manually.

-• Warning: the time synchronization of the MCX controllers connected via fieldbus (CANbus) to the MCXWeb is not automatic and must be implemented by the application software.
+Warning: the time synchronization of the MCX controllers connected via fieldbus (CANbus) to the MCXWeb is not automatic and must be implemented by the application software.

-Email notifications
+3.2.4 Email notifications

-- The device can be configured to send a notification via email when the status of the application alarm changes. - Tick on Mail enabled to allow MCX15/20B2 to send an email after every change of the alarm status. - Mail domain is the name of the Simple Mail Transfer Protocol (SMTP) server that you want to use.
-The mail address is the email address of the sender. - Mail password: password to authenticate with the SMTP server - For the Mail port and Mail mode refer to the configuration of the SMPT Server.
-Both unauthenticated and SSL or TLS connections are managed. - For each mode, the typical port is automatically proposed but you can manually change it afterward.
+The device can be configured to send a notification via email when the status of the application alarm changes.

+Tick on Mail enabled to allow MCX15/20B2 to send an email after every change of the alarm status.

+Mail domain is the name of the Simple Mail Transfer Protocol (SMTP) server that you want to use.
+Mail address is the email address of the sender.

+Mail password: password to authenticate with the SMTP server

+For the Mail port and Mail mode refer to the configuration of the SMPT Server.
+Both unauthenticated and SSL or TLS connections are managed.
+For each mode, the typical port is automatically proposed but you can manually change it afterward.